The history of Campbell Law School began as one man’s vision.

 His vision – supported by hard work, patience and exceptional leadership – became a reality when a charter class of 97 students inaugurated Campbell Law School in August 1976.
 In 1988, Campbell University’s Board of Trustees renamed the law school the Campbell University Norman Adrian Wiggins School of Law to honor his pioneering efforts and leadership.

 Since its founding, Campbell Law developed lawyers who possess moral conviction, social compassion and professional competence, and who view the law as a calling to serve others.
 The school has been recognized by the American Bar Association (ABA) as having the nation’s top Professionalism Program and by the American Academy of Trial Lawyers for having the nation’s best Trial Advocacy Program.
-Campbell Law boasts more than 3,400 alumni, including more than 2,400 who reside and work in North Carolina.
-For 26 years, Campbell Law’s overall record of success on the North Carolina Bar Exam has been unsurpassed by any other North Carolina law school.
+Campbell Law boasts nearly 5,000 alumni, many of whom reside and work in North Carolina.
 In September 2009, Campbell Law relocated to a state-of-the-art building in downtown Raleigh.

 Our Deans